IIIF/awesome-iiif/readme.md

 Sites which have implemented IIIF in some respect.
 Note what standards or other libraries are implemented.

 - [Historical State Search](http://historicalstate.lib.ncsu.edu/search) displays images via a IIIF image server.
+- [FromThePage](http://www.fromthepage.com) ingests IIIF manifests and displays images for transcription using OpenSeaDragon.

 ## License